2013 STP Gas Booster 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were scheduled before the race.
-The first session, held on April 5, 2013, was 90 minutes long.
+The first session, held on April 5, was 90 minutes long.
 The second and third were scheduled on April 6, and were 45 and 60 minutes long.
 During the first practice session, Johnson was quickest with a time of 19.214 seconds, ahead of Juan Pablo Montoya and Clint Bowyer in second and third.
 Jeff Gordon followed in the fourth position, ahead of Keselowski in fifth.

 In the Saturday morning session, Bowyer was quickest, ahead of Kyle Busch and Gordon in second and third.
 Brian Vickers and Newman followed in the fourth and fifth positions.
 Jamie McMurray, Biffle, Jeff Burton, Martin Truex Jr., and Kevin Harvick rounded out the first ten positions.
 In the final practice session for the race, Bowyer was quickest with a time of 19.518 seconds.
 Johnson followed in second, ahead of Edwards and Biffle in third and fourth.
 Burton, who was eighth-quickest in second practice, managed fifth.

 During qualifying, forty-four cars were entered, meaning only one car was not able to start because of NASCAR's qualifying procedure.
 Johnson clinched his thirtieth career pole position, with a time of 19.244 seconds.
 After his qualifying run, Johnson commented, "In the first run out, we were in (qualifying) trim and made two or three laps, and I knew right away that we had a great shot at it today.
 At that point, I just needed to do my job and not mess up."
 He was joined on the front row of the grid by Marcos Ambrose.
 Vickers qualified third, Logano took fourth, and Kahne started fifth.
 Gordon, Keselowski., Kenseth, Newman, and Edwards completed the first ten positions on the grid.
 The driver who failed to qualify for the race was Mike Bliss.